don/cordova-plugin-ble-central/README.md

 # Bluetooth Low Energy Central Plugin for Apache Cordova

-This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherials.
+This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherals.
 Simultaneous connections to multiple peripherals are supported

 ## Philosophy